iotaledger/iota-wiki/docs/participate/the-community/social-media.md

 ## Reddit

-The IOTA community on Reddit meets in its own subreddit to discuss everything related to the project:
+The IOTA community on Reddit meets in its own Subreddit to discuss everything related to the project:

 [IOTA Subreddit](https://www.reddit.com/r/Iota/)